JamieFlournoy/UserAgent/README.txt

   config.gem 'JamieFlournoy-UserAgent', :lib => 'user_agent'

-and create an initializer at config/initializers/user_agent.rb and paste this into it:

-class ApplicationController < ActionController::Base
+And put this in your ApplicationController:

   session :off, :if => proc { |request| UserAgent.is_spider?(request.user_agent) }
-end

-Otherwise just ask UserAgent.is_spider? and pass it the user agent string.
+If you're not using Rails then just call UserAgent.is_spider? and pass it the user agent string.

 == REQUIREMENTS: